What Is Perspective In Drawing

 „Small objects close at hand and large ones at a distance, being seen within equal angles, will appear of the same size.”

-• As they converge toward the vanishing point, the distance between objects that are otherwise equidistant decreases.
-The sleepers of railway tracks are often given as an example.
+- As objects converge toward the vanishing point, the distance between otherwise equidistant objects decreases.
+This phenomenon is often illustrated using the example of railway track sleepers.

-• Objects appear in real size when perpendicular to the viewer’s line of sight (they are parallel to the picture plane).
+- Objects appear in their real size when perpendicular to the viewer’s line of sight (parallel to the picture plane).
 When they turn away, shortening occurs.

-• The elements closer to the viewer partially cover the elements located further back in space.
+- Elements closer to the viewer partially cover those located further back in space.

-The cube is the simplest geometric body, so it is often used to illustrate the principles of linear perspective.
+The cube is the simplest geometric body, so it is often used to illustrate the principles of the one-point perspective.

 We look at the object exactly from the front.
 The otherwise parallel lines of the side planes meet at one vanishing point located on the horizon line.
 The depth of the object is shortened, but the height and width on the front plane do not change.